Sushi0998/Max-Cut/README.md

 # Beta = 1
 ![image](https://github.com/Sushi0998/CodeInR/assets/99321988/52b81bcc-e7b9-4c28-b44a-02a94badbe94)

-The best value come out to be 42
+The maximum cut value come out to be 42

 The given the code strictly looks for the best value, the narure of the graph looks a bit linear in upward direction.
 The chance of getting the best value is likely high for Beta = 1